Agi Dambelley

-Jae Dambelley Sidibeh (born 21 August 1993) is a Spanish footballer who plays as a winger or striker for Al-Wehda.
+Jae Dambelley Sidibeh (born 21 August 1993) is a Spanish footballer who plays as a winger or striker.

 Early life

 As a youth player, Dambelley joined the youth academy of Spanish side Fundació Calella.
 He is of Gambian descent.

 Career

 In 2015, Dambelley signed for Spanish side Palamós CF. He was regarded as one of the club's most important players.
 In 2018, he signed for Spanish side UB Conquense.
 On 1 September 2018, he scored his first two foals for the club during a 2–0 win over CE Sabadell.
 In 2022, he signed for Kuwaiti side Kuwait SC.
 He helped the club win the league.
 After that, he signed for Kuwaiti side Kazma SC.
 He was described as having an "exceptional season" while playing for the club.

 On 28 July 2024, Dambelley joined Al-Najma.
 On 8 September 2024, Dambelley joined Al-Diriyah.
 In September 2025, Dambelley joined Al-Wehda.
+On 30 December 2025, Dambelley joined Abha.